d3m1d0s/OpenGLTemplate/README.md

 ## Dependencies

-Nothing has to be preinstalled: whatever is missing gets downloaded at configure time.
-System packages only speed configure up and let the project link against shared system libraries.
+Beyond CMake and a C++20 compiler, nothing has to be preinstalled: whatever library is missing gets downloaded at configure time (on Linux the from-source fallback additionally needs the development packages listed below).
+System packages only speed the build up and let the project link GLFW, GLEW and tinyobjloader as shared system libraries; GLM is header-only either way.

 ### Windows